MarioniLab/scTeachingMaterials/basic/answers.md

 We can have a look at the fitted trend to the spike-in variances.
 Some tinkering may be required to get a good fit, usually by modifying `span=`.
-If you don't have spike-ins, you can fit the trend to the variances of the genes with `use.spikes=FALSE` (but this probably overestimates the technical component).

 ```r